-- Appreciate the important role of aviation and space in America’s future
+- Appreciate the important role of aviation, space, and cyber in America’s future

-- Have the technical knowledge necessary to understand aerospace issues
+- Have the technical knowledge necessary to understand aerospace/STEM issues

-- Have the educational background required to pursue aerospace careers
+- Have the educational background required to pursue aerospace/STEM careers

 Click HERE for a neat video of a Robotics project funded by an AFA AE Grant for CAP Units.
 Submitted by Maj Mark Fridell, Group 2 CA, AE Officer.